-Customers will receive their passports within 4 - 6 weeks for routine processing.
-Those wishing to receive passports sooner may request expedited service and provide the fees for this service and for overnight mail envelopes which enables individuals to receive their passports within two weeks.
+Customers will receive their passports within 6 weeks for routine processing.
+Those wishing to receive passports sooner may request expedited service for an additional $60.00 plus the cost of overnight mail envelopes.
+These individuals will receive their passports within three weeks.
 Upon receiving a passport, please check all information on it for correctness.
 If you discover an error, contact the issuing passport agency for instructions on how to start the amendment process.

 When travelling, it is recommended that you keep a copy of your passport in each piece of luggage as well as at home in a safe place and carry a copy on your person in a location other than where you are carrying the actual passport.

 Passports generally take six (6) weeks to be processed and returned to the mailing address you indicated on your application.
 Once we mail the passport from our office we do not see the application again.
 Please make a note of the following facts regarding your passport and keep the information in a secure location: issue date, passport number, and passport issuing office.
 Should your passport be lost or stolen, these facts are important in making a report.

 Please keep your passport even if it has expired.
 You may use it as proof of birth and also for renewal in some cases.

 A passport is not a visa.
 If your travel agent states that a visa is required, the passport must be applied for first, and then the agent can assist you with visa application.
 We have a list of those countries that require visas.
 (We do not handle visas.)

 For information, questions, and inquiries contact the National Passport Information Center toll-free at 1-877-487-2778 or by e-mail at NPIC@state.gov.
 Customer Service Representatives are available M-F 8AM-8PM EST (excluding federal holidays).
 Automated information is available 24/7.